Nishtakrishnan/Placeranker/README.md

 # Placeranker

-Placeranker is an application designed to help you discover new locations based on recommendations from your friends and ratings.
+Placeranker is an application designed to help you discover new spots through friends' recommendations and ratings.
+You can view your and your friends' Google Maps saved places on a map for proximity and convenience.

 ## Development